YohannDR/MZM-HintEditor/README.md

 - Simply run the .exe

 ## How To Use
-Launch the program, then load your ROM (either will the button or by drag/dropping the file on the window)
+Launch the program, then load your ROM (either with the button or by drag/dropping the file in the window)

 ### Hint Editor